Selling your home privately is an option

 The commission can vary.

-According to the Home Owners Alliance an estate agent can charge anything from 0.75% to 3% plus VAT with the national UK average at 1.8% plus VAT.
+According to the Home Owners Alliance an estate agent can charge anything from 0.75% to 3% plus VAT, in our experience the average is around 1-1.5%+vat.

-Just realise that you will be paying your agent’s salary in your price.
-You must factor that in when deciding on a list price.
-If you 're not prepared for the estate agent fee, you may end up with less money than what you had planned when you initially chose a price for sale.
+You must factor that in when deciding on an asking price.
+If you're not prepared for the estate agent fee, you may end up with less money than you had planned when you initially set the asking price.

 If you decide to do private house sales